 Another example is when clinics or hospitals need to access your Electronic Medical Records (EMR) but cyber thieves have “encrypted” your data and thus preventing access to needed medical records prior to a surgery or procedure.
 In many instances, due to ransomware you cannot regain access to the data unless a “ransom” is paid.
 This is not a scenario that health care professionals want to experience.
 More recently, in Minnesota, a dental practice had its patient’s data held hostage and hackers demanded $1600 in Bitcoins and the Doctor paid up so he can gain access to his server.

 These cyber thieves know the value of our “data” and even now, there are still medical offices learning to adopt from paper to EMR (Electronic Medical Records) In fact, healthcare records that hold sensitive and personal data are 100 times more valuable than stolen credit cards according to security experts.

-I know it sounds repetitive since we here so much about ransomware, however, this method of attack will continue to be a means of extorting cash (bitcoins) from victims.
-The healthcare industry along with many other industries such as Financial Services and Real Estate need to take extra precautions and have proper security measures in place.
+I know it sounds repetitive since we hear so much about ransomware, however, this method of attack will continue to be a means of extorting cash (bitcoins) from victims.
+The healthcare industry along with many other industries such as financial services and real estate need to take extra precautions and have proper security measures in place.
 Here are a few data security best practices to implement to protect your business:

 The healthcare industry needs to implement security measures not only by protecting their sensitive data, but also to protect their network from intrusion, malware, ransomware, DDoS attacks, etc. Whether you’re a hospital, clinic, general practitioner or dentist, it’s of utmost importance to make sure you’re protecting your patients’ most critical data and medical records.